fanluo12/LC/Graphs/README.md

 5. Then we need to substitute each digit.
 Loop through word length and for each index we loop from 'a' to 'z' to create newWord.
 If newWord not exists in hashset, continue to break single loop
 6. If newWord, for example "hot" is one word of hashset, we need to take "hot" as key for tmpMap and get all the lists from map.get(word), which is ["hit"] and add newWord to it which becomes ["hit", "hot"]
 7. After we got first round result, tmpMap = <"hot":[["hit", "hot"]]>, we don't need "hot" anymore and can remove from set.
 Also re-assign map to tmpMap since we don't need previous word
+### 127
+127 only needs to find length of word chain, so we basically have two ways to implement
+1. Simple BFS.
+Use queue(which initiately offered beginWord) and result integer(res = 1) to do BFS.
+Each time for polled word, loop through each index and nested loop from 'a' to 'z' for newWord concatenation.
+Once newWord not in set which stores all the words from wordList, continue to break single loop.
+If exists but not exists in visited set, add to visited and queue
+2. We use hashmap to store <pattern(h*t), [hot, hit,...]> to store patterns as key and all the words matches pattern as a list.
+Then simple BFS, if new concatenation word matches pattern, get all words in map.get(word) and add them to queue and visited set

 ## 200. Number of Islands
 For loop through array once we meet "1"--island, we start dfs and update our result for each dfs.